Cryptocurrency has become increasingly more popular over the last few years, though it has existed since Bitcoin was created in 2008.

 Let's dive in!

-Robinhood recently introduced their crypto wallet.
+Robinhood introduced their crypto wallet in early 2022, though it was rolled out with a wait list.
 In April of 2022, they gave access to everyone on the waitlist.
 Today, signing up for a Robinhood Crypto wallet is easy.

-First, you will need to open a Robinhood account.
+First, you will need to open a Robinhood account if you do not already have one.

 Use the button above to get a completely free stock when you sign up!